-Specialisations You are able to chose from three specialisations within this programme:
+You are able to choose from 5 specialisations within this programme:

 - Particle and Astrophysics

 - Major internship (60 EC)

 - Elective courses (23 EC)

 Under the guidance of a personal tutor, this programme offers you considerable freedom to follow your own interests.
 At the beginning of your study, you will choose between one of the following four specialisations: Biophysics, High Energy Physics, Astrophysics, and Molecules and Functional Materials.
 Within your specialisation, you will be able to select a research group and you will be allocated a personal tutor.
 Together you will decide what research you want to do and which specialization or subject choices will be most appropriate.
 In short, you develop a made-to-measure programme based on your own wishes.